What is POTS, a extensive explanation.

 - Other Apps

-Postural Orthostatic Tachycardia Syndrome (POTS) is a condition that affects the autonomic nervous system, which controls involuntary bodily functions such as heart rate, blood pressure, and digestion.
-The hallmark symptom of POTS is a significant increase in heart rate when a person moves from lying down to standing up, accompanied by a range of other symptoms.
+Postural Orthostatic Tachycardia Syndrome (POTS) is a disorder of the autonomic nervous system, the part of the nervous system responsible for regulating involuntary bodily functions such as heart rate, blood pressure, circulation, and digestion.
+POTS is characterized primarily by an abnormal increase in heart rate when a person moves from a lying or seated position to standing, often accompanied by a variety of debilitating symptoms.

 Definition and Diagnosis